hiromu/ML-Contest/README.md

 ML-Contest
 ==========

-A contest system of machine learning
+A contest system of machine learning which is in use at NPCA.